 The cause is not clear.
 It is thought to be an autoimmune disease.
 Our immune system normally defends us against infection from bacteria, viruses and other germs.
 In people with autoimmune diseases the immune system attacks part or parts of the body as if they were foreign.
 This causes inflammation and may damage the affected part or parts of the body.

 The immune system includes white blood cells and special proteins (antibodies) which attack and destroy foreign germs and materials.
 There are various different autoimmune diseases.
-For example, rheumatoid arthritis, myasthenia gravis, some forms of thyroid disease, and autoimmune hepatitis.
+For example, rheumatoid arthritis, myasthenia gravis, some forms of thyroid disease, and primary biliary cholangitis.
 The symptoms of each disease depend on which part or parts of the body are attacked by the immune system.
 In some autoimmune diseases it is antibodies which do the damage.
 In autoimmune hepatitis, it is white blood cells called lymphocytes which are mainly involved.
 The lymphocytes attack the liver cells (hepatocytes) which causes inflammation and damage.

 It is not known why autoimmune hepatitis or other autoimmune diseases occur.
 Some factor may trigger the immune system to attack the body's own tissues.
 There are various theories as to possible triggers.
-For example, a virus, a chemical or some other factor may trigger the disease.
+For example, a virus, a medication or chemical or some other factor may trigger the disease.
 There is also an inherited factor which makes some people more prone to autoimmune diseases.
 (That is, you may need to be genetically susceptible for a trigger to set off the disease.)

 Who gets autoimmune hepatitis?